-The site subject to this Fire Management Plan (FMP) is Lot 10 Flynn Drive, Banksia Grove in the City of Wanneroo.
-It includes stages 2, 3 and 4 of the Wildwood Development, stage 1 has been approved and is currently under construction.
-The site includes a 7 ha Bush Forever Reserve.
-It is located in Banksia Grove which is located 30 kilometres north of Perth and 5 kilometres north of the Wanneroo Townsite (Appendix A).
+The site subject to this Fire Management Plan (FMP) is a portion of Lot 9139 Flynn Drive, known as the Northern Precinct in Banksia Grove, City of Wanneroo.
+Banksia Grove is located 30 kilometres north of Perth and 5 kilometres north-east of the Wanneroo Townsite (Appendix A).
 The Banksia Grove residential development when complete will be home to approximately 12,000 residents, housed in 4,000 dwellings as outlined in the Banksia Grove Structure Plan (Appendix B).